 I am committed to improving access to proper mental health services in our communities.
 As we look at ways to reform and improve our police departments, the presence of mental health professionals reduces the pressure placed on police officers dealing with difficult situations involving people suffering from mental illness.
 Additionally, given the opportunity to establish access during a critical time, the presence of mental health professionals opens the door for long-term mental health care.

 The far-reaching implications of the COVID-19 crisis include a devastating increase in alcohol and drug abuse, depression, and suicide.
 Many people are experiencing lost employment and face uncertainty over their futures.
 Addressing the lack of mental health resources and substance abuse treatments in our communities is more important than ever.

 The spike in mental health related cases brought on by COVID-19 also reminds us that many key challenges facing our communities are interconnected.
 Losing your job is devastating – even the prospect of a job loss can produce overwhelming anxiety.
 I understand how much our communities are hurting financially – and I have the needed experience to navigate our present economic downturn and produce successful results.
-I will work toward solutions that produce needed job security, not only by incentivizing more businesses to create jobs in Pierce County but also by increasing transportation opportunities and encouraging affordable housing near job centers.
+I will work toward solutions that produce needed job security, not only by incentivizing more businesses to create jobs in Lakewood but also by increasing transportation opportunities and encouraging affordable housing near job centers.

 As a member of the Lakewood City Council and Deputy Mayor of Lakewood, I helped Lakewood come out of the 2008 economic downturn stronger than ever.
 As your city council member, I will continue to fight for revitalization in our communities as a key component of overall health.